aman-senpai/NotesBar/README.md

 - [Obsidian](https://obsidian.md/) for the amazing note-taking app
 - [Down](https://github.com/johnxnguyen/Down) for Markdown rendering
-- The SwiftUI and macOS development community
+- The SwiftUI and macOS development community CN